josuepaiva/lzw/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the [maven](http://maven.apache.org/download.cgi) for generate a jar file.

 ```bash
 mvn package